zwave-js/node-zwave-js/packages/core/api.md

     sequenceNumber: number;
 }

-// Warning: (ae-missing-release-tag) "NODE_ID_BROADCAST" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NODE_ID_BROADCAST" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const NODE_ID_BROADCAST = 255;

-// Warning: (ae-missing-release-tag) "NODE_ID_MAX" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NODE_ID_MAX" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const NODE_ID_MAX = 232;

-// Warning: (ae-missing-release-tag) "NodeInformationFrame" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NodeInformationFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type NodeInformationFrame = NodeProtocolInfoAndDeviceClass & ApplicationNodeInformation;

-// Warning: (ae-missing-release-tag) "NodeLogContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NodeLogContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type NodeLogContext = LogContext & {